 For various reasons, treating dual diagnosis can be significantly more complicated than treating “simple” addiction.
 While the recommended treatment remains residential rehabilitation including detoxification and therapy, it’s vital to choose a treatment facility whose staff are highly experienced in dealing with co-occurring disorders and the particular constraints they impose.

-Rehab can be attended on either an inpatient or outpatient basis; inpatient stays (typically of between 30 and 90 days) are usually recommended as patients can focus wholly on their recovery, but those who have obligations such as work or family which are incompatible with staying onsite for prolonged periods can opt for the outpatient option (which, however, does not remove the addict from the temptations of their daily life, thus increasing the chance of relapse).
+Rehab can be attended on either an inpatient or outpatient basis; inpatient stays (typically of between 30 and 90 days) are usually recommended as patients can focus wholly on their recovery.

 Banbury Lodge provides a robust treatment programme for those suffering from addiction and mental health/behavioural disorders.
 Our programme entails a medical detox where appropriate, one to one counselling; a full psychiatric evaluation; medication and therapeutic programmes to help you deal with any underlining problems.